medranSolus/ZenithEngine/Doc/CMakeCLI.md

 Also make sure that CMake can access compiler of your choice, to use 'cl.exe' from Visual Studio just use **x64 Native Tools Command Prompt**.

 Script by default bulds the project, but supports also following commands:
-  - `help` - displaying tool syntax,
+  - `help` - display tool syntax,
-  - `init` - initializing external submodules,
+  - `init` - initialize external submodules,
-  - `clean` - clear the build system,
+  - `clean/clear` - clear the build system,
-  - `up` - updating external submodules,
+  - `up` - update external submodules,
-  - `gen` - generation of CMake build system,
+  - `gen` - generate of CMake build system,
-  - `run` - running builded technological demo.
+  - `run` - run builded technological demo.

 Project contains following configurations needed by `gen`, `run` and default command (case insensitive):
   - **Debug** - pass `D` or `Debug`,